Qrawz/Requirements/README.md

 # Requirements
 A small library to easily handle detection of minimum system requirements.
+This library require at least `PHP 5.3` to be used.

 ## Features
 * Detects PHP versions